|Account Type||Account Level|

 - Authn Request URL.
 Enter the SSO URL from the Google IdP Information dialog.

-- Roles Attribute: When you click this option, Roles Attribute field appears.
+- Roles Attribute.
+When you click this option, the Roles Attribute field appears.
 Enter the SAML Attribute Name that is sent by the IdP as part of the assertion.
-For details, see Set Up Optional SAML features.
+For details, see Set Up SAML for Single Sign-On.

 - On-Demand provisioning.
 Select this option and specify the following attributes to have Sumo Logic automatically create accounts when a user first logs on.
-For more information, see Set Up Optional SAML features.
+For more information, see Set Up SAML for Single Sign-On.